 The Bovespa earlier rose as much as 1.1 percent as consumer stocks advanced after Brazil’s central bank president Alexandre Tombini said consumer price increases in Brazil will ease in the next three months, spurring speculation policy makers may further lower borrowing costs.

 Homebuilder Cyrela Brazil Realty SA Empreendimentos e Participacoes added 2.5 percent to 14.94 reais, the steepest advance on the The MSCI Brazil/Consumer Discretionary Index, which rose 1.8 percent.

-The Bovespa (IBOV) has gained 5.7 percent in 2012, buoyed by local interest-rate cuts, signs of expansion in the U.S. and optimism that Europe may be closer to resolving its sovereign-debt crisis.
-The measure has fallen 12 percent since this year’s high on March 13 on rekindled concern about Europe and on speculation the slowdown in China, Brazil’s biggest trading partner, may be deeper than expected.
+The Bovespa has gained 4.7 percent in 2012, buoyed by local interest-rate cuts, signs of expansion in the U.S. and optimism that Europe may be closer to resolving its sovereign-debt crisis.
+The measure has fallen 13 percent since this year’s high on March 13 on rekindled concern about Europe and on speculation the slowdown in China, Brazil’s biggest trading partner, may be deeper than expected.

-The measure trades at 9.9 times analysts’ earnings estimates, in line with the 10.2 ratio for MSCI Inc.’s measure of 21 developing nations’ equities, data compiled by Bloomberg show.
-Trading volume was 5.9 billion reais in stocks in Sao Paulo yesterday, according to data from the exchange.
-That compares with a daily average of 7.2 billion reais this year through May 10.
+The Bovespa trades at 9.9 times analysts’ earnings estimates, in line with the 10.2 ratio for MSCI Inc.’s measure of 21 developing nations’ equities, data compiled by Bloomberg show.
+Trading volume was 6.04 billion reais in stocks in Sao Paulo today, data compiled by Bloomberg show.
+That compares with a daily average of 7.2 billion reais this year through May 10, according to data from the exchange.

 To contact the reporters on this story: Ney Hayashi in Sao Paulo at firstname.lastname@example.org; Denyse Godoy in Sao Paulo at email@example.com